Philipp Lenard: Awards

-Legacy
+Commemoration

-Helmholtz-Gymnasium Heidelberg had been named the Philipp-Lenard-Schule from 1927 until 1945, when it was renamed by the Mayor of Heidelberg as part of the denazification process.
+Helmholtz-Gymnasium Heidelberg had been named the Philipp Lenard Schule from 1927 until 1945, when it was renamed by the Mayor of Heidelberg as part of the denazification process.

 Lenard crater near the north pole of the Moon was named in his honor from 2005 (approved in 2008) until 2020.
 When the International Astronomical Union learned of Lenard's Nazi connection, they decided to drop the name.